mvolkmann/blog/src/ocaml.md

 This supports a number plugins for deriving functions from types, including `enum`, `eq`, `fold`, `iter`, `make`, `map`, `ord`, `protobuf` `show`, and `yojson`.

+PPX is short for "PreProcessor eXtension".
+These can add support for new syntax and generate/transform code.

 To use this in a Dune project: